CCP Certification Course

 CCP or CCT?

 If you don’t have the experience yet that is required to take the CCP exam, you might be interested in the CCT Certification Course.
+It is also possible to follow that course first, obtain your CCT certification, and then get back to us for your CCP certification.

 The Cost Engineering Academy is trusted by many industry leaders, such as: